tizonia/tizonia-openmax-il/README.md

 #### Building Tizonia ####

-From the top of Tizonia's repo, do:
+From the top of Tizonia's repo, do the standard:

 ```bash